 Resorts offer a unique combination of financial, logistical, and practical advantages that independent homes do not.
 These are particularly obvious under the circumstances in which we find ourselves, but their benefits won’t disappear once we have overcome these difficult times.
 Below, some of the major conclusions that these experts have come to.

-The best places to invest in property are those with stable pricing
+The best destinations to invest in property are those with stable pricing

 Marc Sardà, a family banker, European Financial Advisor, and rep of Mediolanum Bank, agrees that, “from a financial point of view, if you want to derive returns from your investment, it’s better if the property you buy is in a resort, especially if your target market is foreign and the resort has a golf course.”
 Sardà believes that, within the real estate sector, this type of investment is the “least volatile” and that it’s particularly interesting to seek out opportunities in these locations right now, because property prices are likely to remain stable in the future.